jgpavez/DecomposingTests/README.md

 Four major points will be studied
  * Using more training data to train the MLP.
- * Keep the same MLP, but changing the ammount of data used to create the histograms of score for each f_i.
+ * Keep the same MLP, but changing the amount of data used to create the histograms of score for each f_i.
  * Reuse the classifier trained for fi - fj in fj - fi.
- * Sample only once from each fi (other way woule be to obtain samples for each fi in each pair including fi).
+ * Sample only once from each fi (other way would be to obtain samples for each fi in each pair including fi).

 First, we study how the ratios are affected by the number of samples used to train the MLP.
 We train the MLP with 1000, 10000, 100000 and 200000 samples.
 The next image shows the results.